blbadger/blbadger.github.io/tesla-coils.md

 The primary and secondary coil setup on wood supports, with an angle grinder-based ASRG in the ground to the right and the capacitor bank underneath the primary.

 ![setup]({{https://blbadger.github.io}}tesla_images/old_tesla.JPG)

+The jumper cables are attached to the strike rail protecting the primary coil and the secondary coil base, and lead to an 8' copper grounding rod.

 ![gen 1 tesla arcs 2]({{https://blbadger.github.io}}tesla_images/tesla_5.JPG)